hauntsaninja/boostedblob/CONTRIBUTING.md

 `BBB_TEST_LOCATIONS=az://some/location ./test.sh` will run Azure tests reading and writing to the `az://some/location` and skip Google Cloud tests.

+Note that CI will only run linting and type checking, not actual tests.

 ## Debugging tricks

 Set the environment variable `BBB_DEBUG=1` to get full tracebacks on error and debug logs.